ahmadnazir/ahmadnazir.github.io/blog/posts/2017-02-07-trust-self-signed-certificate/post.md

 ### Does this mean that the browsers also trust the certificate?

 Some applications rely on the OS level trusted certificates.
 Browsers have a different way to established trust.
-For Chrome, you have to add the certificate manually as a trusted certificate:
+For Chrome, you have to add the `rootCA` certificate instead of the self signed certificate.
+Check out [Jesus's self signed certificate generator][jesus] to generate the `rootCA.pem`.
+Once you have that, it needs to be imported in Chrome:

 ```
 Chrome Settings